jameshegarty/rigel/README.md

 It is useful to think of these as abstract types that enforce rules of composition, not as literal descriptions of the signals of the resulting hardware.
 The Rigel compiler runs a small amount of code to correctly wire each interface type to its neighbors when it lowers to RTL.
 TODO: in the future it may be possible to make the low-level RTL layer powerful enough to type all of these interfaces and compose them directly.

-By convention in this document we will use the constants *A*, *B*, etc to refer to an arbitrary type.
-In this section they will refer to base types (see [types.t](#base-types-typest)).
+By convention this document will use capital letters at the start of the alphabet like *A*, *B*, etc to refer to an arbitrary type.
+In this section they will refer to base types only (see [types.t](#base-types-typest)).

-### A->rigel.V(B) ###
+### A->V(B) ###

 Synchronous Module that performs decimation.
-This corresponds to a statically-timed hardware module with a valid bit on the output only.
+This corresponds to a statically-timed hardware module with a valid bit on the output only. *V* stands for valid.

-### rigel.V(A)->rigel.RV(B) ###
+### V(A)->RV(B) ###

 Synchronous Module that performs both decimation and expansion.
-This corresponds to a statically-timed hardware module with a valid bit on both inputs/output, and a ready bit.
+This corresponds to a statically-timed hardware module with a valid bit on both inputs/output, and a ready bit. *RV* stands for ready-valid.

-Note that while it is possible to construct a statically-timed pipeline out of multiple modules with ready bits, this is not valid!
+Note that while it is possible to construct a statically-timed pipeline out of multiple modules with ready bits, this will not work!
 And this case is not checked by the compiler!
 A statically-timed pipeline can only have one module with a ready bit, because upstream stalls are not supported by static pipelines.
 To compose multiple modules with ready bits, the modules must first be lifed to Handshake types (below).

-### rigel.Handshake(A)->rigel.Handshake(B) ###
+### Handshake(A)->Handshake(B) ###

 Handshake (full Ready-Valid on both input/output) interface.
 Supports composition of modules that perform both decimation and expansion.